 In Napa Valley you get more red fruit, more spice.
 The tannins can be a bit more rustic.
 Down in Coombsville you get more intense color, a blue-black fruit profile.
 A brighter acidity and minerality in the wines.
 Coombsville is just very unique.

 In 1998 the Huneeus family found this property, fell in love with it and saw the potential.
 A never-planted before, former dairy farm, the Lewis Dairy, in Coombsville had many of the distinct elements that are a signature of the Huneeus estates—beautiful creeks, native trees, teeming with wildlife, an island.
 The property embodies all the unique attributes of a world-class estate – diversity of soil, elevation, exposition and climate, all in one single estate.
-This was destined be the vineyard source for an exceptional wine.
+This was destined to be the vineyard source for an exceptional wine.